It’s time to honor the wisdom that flows through us.

 Your Guides

-Chaiti Seth (she/her) is a mother, farmer, researcher, and experiential educator from India currently living in Mi’kma’ki.
+Chaiti Seth (she/her) is a mother, farmer, researcher, and experiential educator from India currently living in Mi’kma’ki, the ancestral lands of the Mi’kmaq.
 She learns, writes, and teaches about sustainable food systems and the inner work and community practice of healing for equity and social change.
-Chaiti believes coming back into relationship—with our bodies, our whole selves, each other, our more-than-human neighbours, and the land and waters—is at the heart of healing and liberation.
-She explores and offers a multitude of ways of knowing and being as a means toward finding our way into closer, more honest relationships.
-Chaiti is a faculty member with the Department of Community Development at Acadia University.
-She lives with her partner and two children in an intentional community on south mountain above Sikunme’katik (the Gaspereau river).
+Chaiti believes coming back into relationship—with our bodies, our spirits, each other, and the living world —is at the heart of healing and liberation.
+She explores and offers a multitude of ways of knowing and being in our bodies and on land as a means of finding our way into closer relationship.
+Chaiti is a faculty member with the Environmental and Sustainability Studies program at Acadia University.
+She lives with her partner and two children on a small farm near Sikunme’katik (the Gaspereau river).

-Kelsey Blackwell (she/her) is the author of , Decolonizing the Body: Healing, Body-Centered Practices for Women of Color to Reclaim Confidence, Dignity & Self Worth (New Harbinger 2023).
-As a cultural somatic practitioner, ritualist and numerologist her work weaves spiritual and embodied practices for anchoring in our inherent “enoughness” and healing intergenerational wounds.
+Kelsey Blackwell (she/her) is the author of, Decolonizing the Body: Healing, Body-Centered Practices for Women of Color to Reclaim Confidence, Dignity & Self Worth (New Harbinger 2023).
+As a cultural somatic practitioner, ritualist and astrologer her work weaves spiritual and embodied practices for anchoring in our inherent “enoughness” and healing intergenerational wounds.
 In addition to being transformative, Kelsey believes walking towards liberation must also bring joy.
 She lives in San Francisco, CA, the land of the Ohlone Ramaytush.

 Our Inspiration in Creating This Space …